Doddaballapura

 Doddaballapura is a city and the district headquarters of Bengaluru North district in the state of Karnataka, India.
 Dodda means "big" in the native language Kannada.
-It is an industrial city which houses several national companies, and lies 40 km away from Bangalore.
+It is an industrial city which houses several national companies, and lies 40 km away from Bengaluru.

 The place is mentioned as Ballalapura thanda in a record dated 1598 from the local Adinarayana temple.
 It might have originated from the Hoysala name Ballala, and later become corrupted as Ballapura.
 It is also believed that the village derived its name from a cow used to drop one 'balla' of milk over a certain anthill and this omen led to the foundation of the town.
 From 'balla' the name Ballapura was thus derived.

 Economy

-Doddaballapur is about 40 km from Bangalore towards North on Bangalore-Hindupur state highway (SH-9).
+Doddaballapur is about 40 km from Bengaluru towards North on Bengaluru-Hindupur state highway (SH-9).
 This town is known for weaving silk Sarees.
 Majority of Taluk's population are still agriculture as main source of income.
 In town area people are dependent on weaving related business (mainly power looms).
-Thousands of town working group travel daily to Bangalore for work.
+Thousands of town working group travel daily to Bengaluru for work.

 Bashettihalli is a nearby town with numerous industries.

-The industrial area including a huge apparel park and it has multiple national and international garments factories established - employs thousands of people in and around Doddaballapur including people from Gauribidanur travelling daily to the industrial area.
+The industrial area including a huge apparel park and it has multiple national and international garments factories established - employs thousands of people in and around Doddaballapura including people from Gauribidanur travelling daily to the industrial area.